-As these effects wane and the strong economy pushes inflation higher for prices that tend to be sensitive to the economy, I am optimistic that inflation will move up to our 2 percent goal over the next couple of years.
+As these effects wane and the strong economy pushes inflation higher for prices that tend to be sensitive to the economy, I am optimistic that inflation will move up to our 2% goal over the next couple of years.
 As inflation rises and the economic expansion continues, we will be able to move interest rates up to their new normal level.

-Which brings me to employment - Congress has given the Federal Reserve two key monetary policy goals: maximum employment and price stability.
-When it comes to our employment goal, I think of this in terms of the unemployment rate relative to the natural or "normal" rate of unemployment - you might be shocked to hear that this is what economists call u-star, but I'll save that topic for another day.
-We can't know precisely what the normal rate of unemployment is, but I put it at about 43⁄4 percent.10 such a low unemployment rate a few times during my lifetime, at the end of the 1960s and the end of the 1990s.
+Which brings me to employment-Congress has given the Federal Reserve two key monetary policy goals: maximum employment and price stability.
+When it comes to our employment goal, I think of this in terms of the unemployment rate relative to the natural or "normal" rate of unemployment-you might be shocked to hear that this is what economists call u-star, but I'll save that topic for another day.
+We can't know precisely what the normal rate of unemployment is, but I put it at about $4\frac{3}{4}$ %.
+For comparison, the Congressional Budget Office (2017) puts the natural rate at 4.7%, the median value from the Survey of Professional Forecasters (Federal Reserve Bank of Philadelphia 2017) is 4.5%, and the median projection from the FOMC (Board of Governors 2017b) is 4.6%.

-The unemployment rate is 4.4 percent - meaning that we've not only reached the full employment mark, we've exceeded it.
-Given the strong job growth we've been seeing in the United States, I expect the unemployment rate to decline over the next year, ultimately falling a bit below 4 percent.
-We've only experienced
+The unemployment rate is 4.4%-meaning that we've not only reached the full employment mark, we've exceeded it.
+Given the strong job growth we've been seeing in the United States, I expect the unemployment rate to decline over the next year, ultimately falling a bit below 4%.
+We've only experienced such a low unemployment rate a few times during my lifetime, at the end of the 1960s and the end of the 1990s.